KatLah6/KatLah6/README.md

-# Katyuska-Lahdemaki
+# Introduction

-Hei, I am a student of Industrial Information Technology at LAB university in Lahti
+Hei, I am Katyuska Lahdemaki, currently studying of Industrial Information Technology at LAB university in Lahti

 I am interested on new technologies and sustaniability.
 However I dont have a backround of studies in this field.